Farm Pack Insurance

-Applying for cover under the Allianz Farm Pack is easy.
+Applying for cover under the Farm Pack through 1300 Insurance couldn’t be easier.
 Simply call 1300 467 872 and speak to a friendly service consultant.

 Need to claim?

-If something does happen to your farm business, you need an insurance company who will act fast to help you get up and running again as quickly as possible.
-That's why we've partnered with one of Australia's leading general insurers for farm insurance.
+If something does happen to your farming business, you need an insurance company who will act fast to help you get up and running again as quickly as possible.
+We can arrange Farm Pack insurance as agent for one of Australia’s leading general insurers, Allianz Australia Insurance Limited.

 Click here for information on how to claim.

-Farm insurance transfers many of the risks you face as a farm business owner from you to the insurer.
+Farm Pack insurance may transfer many of the risks you face as a farm business owner from you to the insurer.
 However, it is important to understand that farm insurance does not cover every circumstance or expense that you incur and there are some exclusions to the cover.
 For the standard terms, conditions, limits and exclusions of cover, please refer to the relevant Product Disclosure Statement.

-1300 Insurance Pty Ltd ABN 50 124 845 727 AR Number 327609 is authorised to refer you to the insurer Allianz Australia Insurance Limited ABN 15 000 122 850 AFSL No. 234708 (Allianz) and to provide written general advice on this insurance as the insurer's agent.
+1300 Insurance Pty Ltd ABN 50 124 845 727 AR Number 327609 is authorised to arrange Farm Pack insurance as agent for the insurer Allianz Australia Insurance Limited ABN 15 000 122 850 AFSL No. 234708 (Allianz) and to provide written general advice on this insurance as the insurer’s agent.
 We do not provide any advice based on any consideration of your objectives, financial situation or needs.
 Terms, conditions, limits and exclusions apply.
 Before making a decision, please consider the Product Disclosure Statement available here.

 If you purchase this insurance, we will receive a commission that is a percentage of the premium.
-We will also receive a percentage of the profit which exceeds the profit threshold on Home (excluding flood), Landlord (excluding flood), Motor and Caravan and Trailer policies arranged or referred by us (or renewed with Allianz) in each calendar year, provided that the relevant premium threshold is met for those policies and the Business insurance policies that we refer to Allianz.
+We will also receive a percentage of the profit which exceeds the profit threshold on Home (excluding flood), Landlord (excluding flood), Motor, Caravan and Trailer and Commercial policies arranged by us as agent of Allianz (or renewed with Allianz) in each calendar year, provided that the relevant premium threshold is met.
 From 1 September 2018, we will also receive an annual marketing allowance from Allianz for promoting its products.
-This is calculated as a percentage of the premium on Home, Landlord, Motor, Caravan and Trailer and Business insurance policies arranged or referred by us to Allianz in the previous 12-month period.
+This is calculated as a percentage of the premium on Home, Landlord, Motor, Caravan and Trailer and Commercial policies arranged by us as agent of Allianz in the previous 12-month period.
 Ask us for more details before we provide you with services.

 1 Premiums payable by instalments may be subject to minor adjustments (upwards or downwards) due to rounding and financial institution transaction fees may apply.